 Addie Mae Collins was one of the four African-American girls, murdered in a racially motivated terrorist attack perpetrated by members of the Ku Klux Klan, when a bomb exploded at the 16th Street Baptist Church on September 15, 1963.
 Addie Mae Collins may have also been a victim of racism after her death, due to a longstanding tradition where “whyte” medical schools raided Black cemeteries for dissection cadavers.
 Her sister Sarah Collins Rudolph survived but lost an eye in the blast.

-“Addie was standing by the stained glass window and Denise stopped to tie the sash on Addie’s dress.
+According to Sarah Collins: “Addie was standing by the stained glass window and Denise stopped to tie the sash on Addie’s dress.
 I remember watching her reach her hand out, but before she tied it, I heard a loud sound: Boom.
 It was real loud.
 I didn’t even know what it was, and I started calling ‘Addie, Addie, Addie,’ but she didn’t answer.
 And all the sudden I heard somebody outside say, ‘Somebody bombed the 16th Street Church.’
 And this person came in and got me, carried me out and put me in an ambulance.”
-(Sarah Collins.
-Addie Mae’s sister)

 The Collins family appears in the 1997 Spike Lee film 4 Little Girls, a documentary on the bombing and its political significance.